dmbarbour/glas/docs/GlasDesign.md

 ### Rational Numbers

-Ratios are easily represented as a pair of integers, not always in reduced form.
+Ratios are easily represented as a pair of integers, not necessarily in reduced form.
 In many cases, such as within a program AST, it is convenient to model rational numbers precisely without conversion to floating point or imprecise types.
 Where needed, math can include explicit operations in our computations to 'round' rational numbers to another rational.

-### Floating Point
+### Floating Point (Tentative)

-This proposed 'default' floating point number representation for glas is based on [posits](https://en.wikipedia.org/wiki/Unum_(number_format)#Posit_(Type_III_Unum)) but adjusted for arbitrary length bitstrings.
+This proposed floating point number representation for glas is based on [posits](https://en.wikipedia.org/wiki/Unum_(number_format)#Posit_(Type_III_Unum)) but adjusted for arbitrary length bitstrings.
 In this modified encoding, every bitstring encodes a unique rational number.
-There is no support for not-a-number.
 Any rational number whose denominator is a power of two can be precisely represented.
 The zero value is conveniently represented by the empty bitstring.

-As with posits, we interpret the bitstring as `(sign)(regime)(exponent)(fraction)`, with negatives using sign bit '1'.
-Unlike posits, there is no limit on regime or fraction size, and we logically add a `1000..0` suffix to the bitstring before interpreting it.
-That is a '1' bit followed by however many '0' bits are needed to reach the fraction.
-Further, to scale efficiently to large exponents, I increase exponent size (es) with regime:
+To interpret any non-empty bitstring, we'll first add logically a `1000..` suffix (that is a 1 bit followed by infinite 0 bits) then interpret the result as `(sign)(regime)(exponent)(fraction)`.
+Adding a 0 to the fraction doesn't modify the encoded number, thus in practice we need only add bits up to the fraction.

+Further, to improve how posits scale to much larger numbers, I increase exponent size (es) with regime using a simple pattern:

         regime  es      exponent
         10      2       0..3
         110     2       4..7
         1110    3       8..15
         11110   4       16..31
         111110  5       32..63
-        ...
+        (1*N)0  N       (2^N)..(2^(N+1)-1)

         01      2       -4..-1
         001     2       -8..-5
         0001    3       -16..-9
         00001   4       -32..-17
         000001  5       -64..-33
-        ...
+        (0*N)1  N       -(2^(N+1))..-((2^N)+1)

 The final number is computed as `(-1)^(sign) * 2^(exponent) * (1.(binary fraction))`.

-I hesitate to standardize this mostly because I don't see a strong use case for floating point at the 'glas' program layer.
-I suspect we'll mostly favor rational numbers and ratios, and when we do want floating point it will be in context of an accelerator, in which case we'll need to favor a format supported by the hardware.
+However, I'm not convinced this is a good fit for my vision of glas systems.
+One significant weakness of arbitrary width floating point is that it becomes unclear how many bits should be kept at any given step.
+Even initial representation is troublesome: no matter how many bits, we cannot exactly represent decimal number `0.3`.
+We would need precision arguments on many operations.
+Also, floating point math is often expected to leverage hardware.

+My vision for glas systems might be better served by favoring rational numbers in glas data, then separately accelerate IEEE 754 floating point arithmetic and matrix computations.
+Leave conversions to the users.

+*Aside:* Floating point arithmetic isn't fully deterministic in the sense that different hardware can have different results for the same operation.
+This complicates acceleration.
+We might instead introduce floating point operations as an abstract AST extension or an effect.